mrgnlabs/marginfi-v2/programs/liquidity-incentive-program/README.md

 4. In product UIs, each `Campaign` typically highlights a fixed `APY`, but there is no compounding involved in the guarenteed yield.
 Since `APY` accounts for compounding effects even if there are none, measuring yield in `APY` gives depositors the correct impression that they should expect the yield they see.
 In the smart contract, yield is specified via the `max_rewards` parameter of each `Campaign`.

 5. When users deposit funds into an LIP `Campaign`, funds are stored directly in `marginfi`.
 Funds earn `marginfi` lender yield.
-When lockups expire, depositors are paid `min(guarenteed yield, earned lender yield)` for the assets they deposited.
+When lockups expire, depositors are paid `max(guarenteed yield, earned lender yield)` for the assets they deposited.
 As earned lender yield grows above `0%`, it subsidizes the expense that campaign creators pay out of the rewards they've escrowed. **This is a win-win for campaign creators**.

 ## License